 Who Is UNT WELL?

-Students within the Department of Disability and Addiction Rehabilitation, as well as active employees in rehabilitation services, are given the opportunity to utilize their classroom knowledge for real-world application with UNT WELL through teaching, research and direct client service.
+Students within the Department of Rehabilitation and Health Services, as well as active employees in rehabilitation services, are given the opportunity to utilize their classroom knowledge for real-world application with UNT WELL through teaching, research and direct client service.

 Who Does UNT WELL Serve?